wp-plugins/youtube-video-player/readme.txt

 ### If you found any bug in our WordPress YouTube Embed plugin or have a question contact us at support@wpdevart.com.

-We also recommend you to take a look for this useful plugins too - [WordPress Coming Soon plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Lightbox](https://wordpress.org/plugins/wp-lightbox-2), [WordPress Poll](http://wordpress.org/plugins/polls-widget), [WordPress Countdown](https://wordpress.org/plugins/widget-countdown) .
+We also recommend you to take a look for this useful plugins too - [WordPress Coming Soon plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/), [WordPress Poll](http://wordpress.org/plugins/polls-widget), [WordPress Countdown](https://wordpress.org/plugins/widget-countdown) .